 To increase donations and boost awareness about mental illness, why not run an e-commerce store and sell team t-shirts with a customized logo highlighting your cause?
 Personalized merchandise is a great way to maximize your outreach and encourage supporters to spread the word about your fundraiser and the charity you’re raising money for.
 But you don’t have to limit it to just t-shirts!

 Check out our list of best selling custom-printed merchandise for fundraising.

 Hold a Meditation Sit-A-Thon

-Relaxation and mindfulness have been proven to improve a person’s well-being and mental health.
-A meditation sit-a-thon can be a popular activity that will attract people of all ages and abilities.
-Even for the meditation novice, this is a great way to introduce a new method of finding inner peace in our very busy world.
-Consider adding in a yoga or mindful movement class to start the day off right.
+Relaxation and mindfulness have been proven to improve well-being and mental health.
+A meditation sit-a-thon can be a popular activity attracting people of all ages and abilities.
+Even for the meditation novice, this is a great way to introduce a new method of finding inner peace in our busy world.
+Consider adding a yoga or mindful movement class to start the day.